Officers of the Faculty

 The MFIN program is looking to attract and admit candidates with the following qualifications:

-- Students coming from a non-quantitative background may be asked to take the GMAT or GRE exam.
-Students with a quantitative background, specifically those coming from the fields of Finance, Accounting, Math, Physics, Engineering and Economics, are exempted from the GMAT or GRE requirement.
+- Students with a non-quantitative background may be asked to take the GMAT or GRE exam.
+Students with a quantitative background, specifically those coming from the fields of finance, accounting, mathematics, physics, engineering and economics, are exempted from the GMAT or GRE requirement.

-- Students not having an undergraduate degree in Business will be required to take at least two prerequisite courses prior to enrollment in the program.
+- Students not having an undergraduate degree in Business will be required to take at least two prerequisite (i.e. remedial) courses in accounting and finance prior to enrolling in the program.

 The Application Process